-The Oak Park, Ivanhoe, Palestine and Santa Fe Neighborhoods in Kansas City, Missouri’s east side once made up a prosperous community.
-This area once produced leaders like Walt Disney, Buck O’Neil, and Alvin Brooks, but over years of neglect deteriorated into one of Kansas City’s most underserved communities.
+The Oak Park, Ivanhoe, Palestine and Santa Fe neighborhoods in Kansas City, Missouri’s east side once made up a prosperous community.
+This area once produced leaders like Walt Disney, Buck O’Neil, and Alvin Brooks, but years of neglect deteriorated into one of Kansas City’s most underserved communities.

 In September 1998, THC was born and transitioned from a grassroots movement to an official nonprofit.
-Chris, his staff and THC board worked diligently to accomplish the mission of reaching and developing urban youth into world-class leaders.
+Chris, his staff and THC’s board worked diligently to accomplish the mission of reaching and developing urban youth into world-class leaders.

 In 2010, THC founded Hope Family Care Center, the only primary care facility within three zip codes.
 In the fall of 2011, Hope Leadership Academy opened its doors as the only elementary school in the neighborhood.
 Today, both organizations operate independently but continue to share vision with The Hope Center.